nextapps-de/mikado/README.md

 > When caching is enabled it automatically applies for all dynamic expressions within a template by default.

-So whenever you like to change one of the nodes attributes or contents (e.g. style, class, properties, dataet, etc) you just wrap this as an expression within the template and it will apply automatically.
+So whenever you like to change one of the nodes attributes or contents (e.g. style, class, properties, dataset, etc) you just wrap this as an expression within the template and it will apply automatically.

 For example, when you would like to change the classname also, then just wrap in as an expression:
 ```html